josealonso/zelda/nft-mrkt-backend/contracts/README.md

 After we have that single contract, well know DIRECTLY what to ask covalent for.
 We will run a for loop for the length of the contracts array and populate all of their product lines and all of the NFT's that they have inside of them, sold or unsold.
 THis will use covalent heavily

+`FinalCollection.sol` and `FinalMarketplace.sol` are the contracts we will use for the MVP.